erangam/conditional-tabs/README.md

 ## Getting data from an API

-The platform accepts data from an API or a Realtime Firebase database.
-Data from an API is called with a GET request, run through a Redux reducer and is stored as state, in the Redux global store.
+The platform returns data from an API or a Realtime Firebase database.
+Data from an API is called with a GET request, run through a Redux reducer, and is stored as state in the Redux global store.

 To get started open `./src/actions/getApiData.js` and change the apiUrl to your API endpoint.

     const apiUrl =
     	'https://cardinal-react-two.firebaseio.com/conversations/a6c4e48d-a80a-455e-b432-c2b962c4c775.json';

 Next, pass in any parameters that might be required.
-This could be an authentication token, or any other data the api needs to return the correct data.
+This could be an authentication token, or any other property the api needs to return data.

 		params: {
 			token: 'a59674f5-f9ae-41f2-b30d-9438fd87b6db',
 		}

-The data will now be returned as an object wherever your Redux store is connected.
+The data will be returned as an object wherever your Redux store is connected.
 We have it setup in our example on `./src/components/Home.js`  The object is: apiData and can be passed into other React components with `{this.props.apiData}`

 ## Connecting to Firebase